nicolo-tellini/rust_cov_bed/README.md

 ## HOW DOES IT DIFFER FROM SAMTOOLS COVERAGE

 `rust_cov_bed` uses as input a BED file, samtools coverage does not at the moment.
+Also, not all flags are implented but a subset of them relevant in the context of my project.

 ---